 Patricia first became interested in the field of language education based on her own language learning experience.
 She found that learning French as a school requirement was not nearly as motivating as learning Italian to engage with the Italian people and culture.
 After working as a software trainer in Silicon Valley, Patricia taught English as a foreign language in Milan and Rome, Italy.
 Her love of teaching led her to pursue her master’s degree in TESOL here at the Institute.
 After graduation, Patricia became Director of the Institute’s Intensive English Programs.
-As Associate Dean, she continues to manage programs for language learners and professionals.
+As Associate Dean for Language & Professional Programs, she continued to manage programs for language learners and professionals.
 The transition from being a teacher to an administrator inspired her to explore the role of emotional intelligence, intercultural communication, and mindfulness in effective leadership.
-As a member of the Institute’s academic leadership team, she has combined her background in language pedagogy and technology to lead efforts to offer online professional development to language teachers, translators and interpreters.
+As a member of the Institute’s academic leadership team, she has combined her background in pedagogy and technology to lead efforts to offer flexible online and low-residency programs to global professionals.

 Patricia is Past President of EnglishUSA: The American Association of Intensive English Programs and has also served on the board of California Teachers of English to Speakers of Other Languages (CATESOL).
 In her free time, she enjoys swimming, singing in a local choir, and walking her dog on the beautiful California Central Coast.

 Patricia frequently presents at national and international conferences, particularly on issues related to language program administration, leadership, and intercultural communication.
 She is fortunate to teach as an adjunct in the Institute’s graduate programs, especially focusing on the practical aspects of language teaching.
 She has delivered teacher training workshops in the U.S. and abroad on the communicative approach to English language teaching and student-centered curriculum development.
-She is currently pursuing her educational doctorate at Johns Hopkins University, with a specialization in Entrepreneurial Leadership in Education, and her research focused on fostering innovation in the higher education sector.
+She received her doctorate from Johns Hopkins University with a specialization in Entrepreneurial Leadership in Education, and her research focused on fostering innovation in the higher education sector.